rubenrua/Notes/dev_notes.md

 Cuando un sistema está en producción cuesta horrores sacarlo de ahí (preguntadle a los bancos)
 - @javisantana

+If your software developers are able to accurately estimate how long something will take, you should fire them.
+If they've done something so many times before that they know exactly how long it'll take them to do it again, then they should have made a reusable solution by now. https://www.linkedin.com/pulse/scrum-makes-you-dumb-daniel-jones

 More: https://twitter.com/CodeWisdom

 ![software values table](imgs/SW_values_table.jpg)